 After you and your insurance adjuster have reached an agreement, have them immediately and formally put it in writing.
 Include the amount, date and signatures; your lawyer will be able to help you craft the letter as effectively as possible.

-Contact the Robert White Attorney at Law today to get the personal injury compensation you deserve after being hurt in a car accident.
+Contact Childs Bishop & White today to get the personal injury compensation you deserve after being hurt in a car accident.
 Conveniently located in Odessa, Robert White is the go-to personal injury lawyer for all of West Texas.